phpstan/phpstan/website/src/_posts/bring-your-exceptions-under-control.md

 Unlike Java, PHPStan lets the user decide which exceptions are going to be checked and unchecked.
 These criteria will be different for a database abstraction library, for a web application, and for the static analyser itself.

+All exceptions are checked by default.
 PHPStan's [configuration](/config-reference) allows marking exception classes as unchecked in two different ways:

 * Mark a class and its subclasses as unchecked with `exceptions.uncheckedExceptionClasses`
 * Mark a specific class name (without the subclasses) using regular exceptions with `exceptions.uncheckedExceptionRegexes`